-Nominated for Animated Feature Film, Brave is the story of a fiery princess who goes on an adventure to change her fate.
+Honored with the Animated Feature Film statuette, Brave is the story of a fiery princess who goes on an adventure to change her fate.
 Create your own adventures at home with your very own Merida paper doll.

 Celebrate this Animated Feature Film nominee by creating your own shockingly tasty version of Victor’s loyal terrier pal, Sparky.

 Wreck-It Ralph is wreck-ognized as a nominee in the Animated Feature Film category.
 Show your support by building this heavy-handed wrecking machine as a papercraft.